People

 Supporting our suppliers is a big priority for us and women’s empowerment across our supply chain is especially important.
 With this in mind, in 2019 Gucci joined the study “Supporting Women in the Luxury Supply Chain: A Focus on Italy”, promoted by Kering, to understand the status of women working in the Italian luxury supply chain and to identify opportunities to support gender equality.
 Following this important research work on women’s needs in the Italian supply chain, a webinar was organized in September 2020 to discuss the results of the study and the opportunities to promote gender parity and equality.
 Trainings aimed at women working in the supply chain have also been carried out in order to develop and raise awareness for gender equality.

 During the COVID-19 pandemic Gucci implemented a series of initiatives to support our supply chain partners.
 In recognition of the sanitation emergency caused by COVID-19, Gucci fully complied with the health and safety protocols stipulated by the COVID-19 guidelines around sanitation and hygiene.
 Gucci also continued to regularly pay all supplier orders during the lockdown.
 Furthermore, to support our suppliers’ economic challenges resulting from the pandemic, we worked with Intesa San Paolo bank in Italy to create a program to guarantee quick access to a wide range of loans, at the best terms and conditions, and with faster disbursement of loans.
-More than 36% of our suppliers have benefited from this initiative since 31 December 2020, totaling 202 million euros in loans.
 This was an extension of the “Sviluppo Filiere” programme, which was launched in 2015.
 The Gucci and Intesa Sanpaolo collaboration helped small and medium-sized suppliers recover from the impact of the Covid-19 pandemic and launch their recovery and growth plans.
 In addition, in the early stages of the Covid-19 emergency, Gucci and Intesa Sanpaolo launched the “We Are All in This Together” fundraiser for the National Department of Civil Protection.
 In 2021, Gucci and Intesa Sanpaolo bank joined forces the first of its kind in Italy—to aid the implementation of ethical and responsible practices throughout Gucci’s supply chain.
 The project provides small and medium-sized enterprises of excellence within our supply chain facilitated access to loans at better terms and conditions to launch their own industrial evolution in accordance with the principles of the green revolution and ecological transition supported by Italy’s National Recovery and Resilience Plan.

 Related stories